 The U.S Federal Reserve’s current accommodative stance isn’t necessarily dovish.

-So says Scott Vali, vice-president, Equity, for CIBC Asset Management.
-He manages the Renaissance Global Resources Fund.
+So says Scott Vali, formerly vice-president, Equity, for CIBC Asset Management.

 A rate hike is coming soon, he predicts, and it could have direct implications for emerging market growth.
 “Emerging market fund flows will look for the best return on the margin and, to the extent that is coming from the U.S., funds will flow back to the U.S.”